-Focused sound technology was successfully used at checkpoints in the Middle East to stop approaching vehicles far back from where guards were stationed.
+The focused sound technology was successfully used at checkpoints in the Middle East to stop approaching vehicles far back from where guards were stationed.
 The device deterred suicide bombers and gave the checkpoint forewarning that a vehicle was not responding to orders to stop.

-The garage inventor formed a company (LRAD) and designed sonic and ultrasonic weapons that can incapacitate, injure or kill.
-Law enforcement and the military now use their new long range acoustic device (LRAD) as a directed beam weapon to control crowds and deter pirates or insurgents from attacking ships at sea.
+The garage inventor formed a company (LRAD) and designed sonic and ultrasonic weapons that can incapacitate, injure, or kill.
+Law enforcement and the military now use their new long-range acoustic device (LRAD) as a directed beam weapon to control crowds and deter pirates or insurgents from attacking ships at sea.

 The European Space Agency has a sonic weapon that can generate 154 dB sound energy using four giant acoustic orifices.
 This device can burst eardrums.
-Increase the loudness to 185 dB and it could cause an air embolism in the lungs or explode the heart.
+Increase the loudness to 185 dB and it can cause an air embolism in the lungs or explode the heart.

 The Effects of Sound Waves